ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 ## Getting Started
 ### Things to Install
 You'll need [git](git-scm.org), [Nodejs](https://nodejs.org/en/), and NPM, which is installed with Nodejs.
-If you're working with the databse, or need to run a databse locally, you'll need to install [mysql](https://www.mysql.com/0).
+If you're working with the databse, or need to run a database locally, you'll need to install [mysql](https://www.mysql.com/0).
 ### Working with the code
 To get started, first clone the repository using [git](#Version-Control).